emschuch/emschuch.github.io/_posts/2015-9-3-Planned-Parenthood.md

 ---
 layout: post
-title: How to Make a Line Chart that Doesn’t Lie
+title: How to Make an Honest Line Chart
 ---

 Rule 1: Include a properly scaled y-axis.